eslint/eslint.org/src/content/blog/2022-08-03-new-config-system-part-1.md

 ---
 layout: post
 title: "ESLint's new config system, Part 1: Background"
 teaser: "ESLint's config system started out fairly simple back in 2013.
-Since that time is has grown more complex and it's time for a change."
+Since that time it has grown more complex and it's time for a change."
 tags:
   - Configuration
   - Command Line